MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 Model-driven apps have a modern, refreshed look when the **Try the new look** feature has been [turned on by end users](modern-fluent-design.md#turn-on-the-new-look).
 This new look provides updated styling including fonts, colors, borders, shadows, and more that align to the latest [Microsoft Fluent design system](https://react.fluentui.dev/?path=/docs/concepts-introduction--page).
 The updated look makes model-driven apps easier to use so that users can accomplish their goals quickly and efficiently.
 This feature is transitioning from preview to general availability.
 Learn more about this process in [Preview to general availability rollout](modern-fluent-design.md#preview-to-general-availability-rollout).

 The Fluent design system provides consistency, quality, and Microsoft-wide platform coherence.
 It also provides a solid foundation for extensibility and allows support for dark mode in the future.

-## What’s included with the new look
+## What's included with the new look
 Here's what you can expect in the modern, refreshed experience:

 - Updated styling in form, view, and dashboard pages, which includes the use of drop shadows and brighter background colors to create an elevated or _floating_ appearance.
 The floating appearance helps to visually separate sections and focuses attention on primary content.
 - New Fluent-based controls in forms, business process flows, and dialogs.
-Dialogs can now auto resize its height based on its content.
+Dialogs now resize height automatically based on the content.
 - A new Power Apps grid in place of the read-only grid in view and standard, dashboard pages.
 - An end user setting called **Try the new look** that enables the modern, refreshed experience.